HowTo sign the applet?

 With maven compilation, signing the applet is native.
 See the HowTo compile the applet page.
 But you need to create a certificate, in order to sign the applet.
 Here are the java commands, to create a demo certificate for JUpload:

 - Generate Private/Public key set (180 days = 6 months) :

 keytool -genkey -alias "jupload" -validity 180 -dname "CN=JUpload, OU=Testing/Demo, O=JUpload.SourceForge.net, L=SourceForge, S=SourceForge, C=SG"

 - Sign the Applet with the private key.
 You must do that after each modification of the jar package.
 You can use the below command, if you want to do this manually, or use the given ant or maven compilation scripts.
 All details on the HowTo compile the applet page.
 The command below allows you to sign the applet with a 'test' certificate:

 - Verify the jar file have being sign properly.

 jarsigner -verify -certs -verbose wjhk.jupload.jar

-You can find more information, to sign the applet is provided by Martin Westin in this thread: https://sourceforge.net/forum/forum.php?thread_id=2991519&forum_id=199106
+You can find more information, now obsolete, to sign the applet is provided by Martin Westin in this thread: https://sourceforge.net/forum/forum.php?thread_id=2991519&forum_id=199106